 Even when children start school, there are still large parts of the country where there is no system in place to cover the childcare gap at lunchtime.

-It is a sweet sight in Swiss towns and villages at around 11.30 in the morning when the children are let out of school.
+It is a sweet sight in Swiss towns and villages at around 11.30 in the morning when the children leave school.
 You see them getting onto the public buses or walking home, the smallest ones wearing their regulation reflective triangles – another day in paradise.
-School is closed for the next two hours, and the children can eat a hot meal at home and relax before going out again, replenished, for the second half of their school day from 1.30pm to 3.30pm, in most cases.
+School closes for the next two hours, and the children can eat a hot meal at home and relax before going out again, replenished, for the second half of their school day from 1.30pm to 3.30pm, in most cases.

 What you don’t see are the (mostly) women in the kitchens, frantically putting away shopping while chopping and stirring, doing their bit to live up to the Swiss ideal of the family eating together in the middle of the day.

 Is it any wonder the vast majority of working mothers of school-age children work part-time?
-In fact, the apron strings are so tight in Switzerland that the overwhelming majority of women with children under 25 work part-time at most.
-Fewer than one in five mothers living with a partner whose children are aged between 15 and 24 work full-time (18.8% to be exact), 17% don’t have a paid job and a quarter work 50% or less.
+The apron strings are so tight in Switzerland that the overwhelming majority of women with children under 25 work part-time at most.
+Fewer than one in five mothers living with a partner whose children are between 15 and 24 work full-time (18.8% to be exact), 17% don’t have a paid job and a quarter work 50% or less.